NAMI-THU/IGTPrototypingTool/README.md

 ## Documentation
 JavaDoc is automatically compiled and published to [GitHub Pages](https://nami-thu.github.io/IGTPrototypingTool/).
 Please make sure to document all public methods and classes to help lowering the barrier for new students.

+## License
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+The icon is taken from MITK, which is licensed under the BSD 3-Clause License.
+Check the [respective attribution](src/main/resources/icon/attribution.txt) for more information.